enoquefelipe/distance-api/README.md

 # README #

-The "maxipago" project is a simplified web application, built with Spring Boot.
+The "distance-api" project is a simplified web application, built with Spring Boot.

 This application is configured to use Spring Boot internal Servelet Container "Tomcat".